oneapi-src/SYCLomatic/docs/get_started/index.rst

 Migrate the Vector Add Sample
 -----------------------------

+The Vector Add targets an Intel CPU by default.
+To target a different device, use `ONEAPI_DEVICE_SELECTOR <https://intel.github.io/llvm-docs/EnvironmentVariables.html#oneapi-device-selector>`_.

 The following steps show how to migrate the Vector Add sample using |tool_name|:

 #.
 Download the `Vector Add sample <https://github.com/oneapi-src/oneAPI-samples/tree/master/Tools/Migration/vector-add-dpct>`_.